Maximus-/macbook12-spi-driver/README.md

 This should result in the intel-lpss driver attaching itself to the SPI controller, and exposing the `APP000D` device.

-The 2015 MacBook seems much more complicated, as the DMA controller isn't built in to the SPI controller.
-Unfortunately, I don't have a 2015 model to test.
+For this to work with the 2015 model, simply make sure that none of the intel-lpss kernel modules are installed.

 What works:
 -----------
 * Basic Typing
 * FN keys
 * Driver unloading (no more hanging)
-* Basic touchpad functionality (even right click, handled by libinput)
+* Basic touchpad functionality (even right click, handled by libinput) (except for the 2015 12" Macbook)
-* MT touchpad functionality (two finger scroll, probably others)
+* MT touchpad functionality (two finger scroll, probably others) (except for the 2015 12" Macbook)
 * Interrupts!
 * Suspend / resume